 Minidoka National Monument

-A National Historic Site that commemorates the WWII Minidoka War Relocation Center in Idaho.
+A National Historic Site that commemorates the Minidoka War Relocation Center in Idaho where Japanese Americans were imprisoned during World War II.
 The website offers historical information about the relocation center for those who cannot visit in person.

 Manzanar National Historic Site

 In 1942, the United States government ordered more than 110,000 men, women, and children to leave their homes and detained them in remote, military-style camps.
 Manzanar War Relocation Center was one of ten camps where Japanese American citizens and resident Japanese aliens were interned during World War II.
 The website offers historical information about the park for those who cannot visit in person.

 Rosie the Riveter World War II Home Front National Historical Park